oroinc/documentation/backend/entities/customize-datagrids/backend/datasources/array.rst

 Array Datasource
 ================

-This datasource provides the ability to set data for the datagrid from thearray.
+This datasource provides the ability to set data for the datagrid from the array.

 **Example**